rouge-ruby/rouge/docs/LexerDevelopment.md

 Rouge will attempt to guess the appropriate lexer if it is not otherwise clear.
-If Rouge is unable to do this on the basis of any tag, associated filename or associated mimetype, it will try to detect the appopriate lexer on the basis of the text itself (the source).
+If Rouge is unable to do this on the basis of any tag, associated filename or associated mimetype, it will try to detect the appropriate lexer on the basis of the text itself (the source).
 This is done by calling `self.detect?` on the possible lexer (a default `self.detect?` method is defined in {Rouge::Lexer}
 and simply returns `false`).